The Hardest Worker

 Magus of Indolence

-The consensus was made, and most of the Aeturan had already planned their method of cleansing the mortals.
-Not him.
-Yes, his eldest brother crafted his Pride, then came Wrath, then came Greed, then Lust, and Gluttony.
-He'd already contributed more to his world than any of his siblings.
-He demanded a time of rest.
-He cared not for his world, as he saw it beyond repair, and simply not worth any further effort.
+He stood with all his siblings when they demanded the mortals' servitude, and was rejected by them.
+He heard them as they said Ymerah was greater, and therefore more worthy of praise and service.
+He saw their point, and realized his mistake.
+Where his siblings lashed out against, and ultimately corrupted the mortals, he stood idly by, refusing any further involvement.
+Still, he watched.
+He watched as his siblings created their "Sins".
+He watched his eldest brother craft his Pride, then Wrath, then Greed, Lust, and Gluttony.
+He watched these sins corrupt the world, but offered no intervention, for, or against.
+He cared not for the world, as he saw it beyond repair, and simply not worth any further effort.
 He simply refused.
-Ironically, it was in fact his inaction that further corrupted his world.
+Ironically, it was in fact his inaction that further corrupted the world.
 In refusing to aid his siblings, and choosing inaction instead, he created his sin.
 It is his commitment to his sin which sowed it unto his world.
 Just like all other sins before his, it caused great destruction, and corrupted his world.

 Many of the mortals simply ceased all manner of productivity.
 They ceased learning, ceased exploring, ceased building.
 Many cities and civilizations fell to ruin.
 Fathers left their families, and fighters would let down their arms, and became vulnerable.
 Despite this great change in the Mortals, Sloth failed to notice, as he had already abandoned his world.
 Eventually, the father of the Aeturan, Ymerah would return to see the destruction Sloth and his siblings had caused.
 As he attempted to inquire as to why his children had done this, six of the seven Aeturan lashed out and attacked Ymerah.
 All six of them were banished to the next void of a realm.
 As Wrath was cast out, he grabbed Sloth, and dragged him into the next realm with him.